-Twenty years ago, in the September 2002 school year, 101,367 students were enrolled in Jewish schools across New York State from kindergarten through 12th.
+Twenty years ago, in the September 2002 school year, 101,367 students were enrolled in Jewish schools across New York State from half-day kindergarten through 12th grade.
 At the start of the September 2021 school year, however, the number had jumped to 163,529 students, an increase of 62,162 students.
 In the same time frame, enrollment in non-Jewish private schools dropped by a staggering 146,940 students, from 365,921 students to 218,981 last year.
 This data is from the New York State Department of Education.

 Most of the growth in Jewish schools was in Brooklyn and the Lower Hudson Valley counties of Rockland and Orange, with Queens and Nassau County also adding students.
 More specifically…